sabbih-shah/eventset-generation/README.md

     OUTPUT_LOCATION="${OUTPUT_BASE}/${START_TIME}.zarr"
 ```

 Make sure to adjust the paths accordingly and only use **frequency** data with the above.
+Please, update the script according to your slurm environment.